rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ## Advanced Features

-Although disabled by default _nvimtree_ integrates some functionality to control a possible _Git_ repository, such functionality is enabled by using override of the base settings as described on the [Custom Override](../custom/override_lua.md) page.
+Although disabled by default, _nvimtree_ integrates some functionality to control a possible _Git_ repository.
+Such functionality is enabled by using override of the base settings as described on the [Custom Override](../custom/override_lua.md) page.

 The related code is as follows: